hoopdad/hoopdad.github.io/docs/cloud/_posts/2024-08-30-Monoliths-are-still-bad-even-in-Terraform.md

 Stability means that when we want to use code, there is a version of it that is known to be well-tested and functioning.
 Without these, your code will be abandoned because it is not clear how to support it or shunned due to low quality.

-### Hardened Module or Deployment Pattern?
+### The Framework: Hardened Modules and Deployment Patterns

-We can also differentiate two main types of Terraform modules: hardened modules and implementation patterns.
+We can differentiate two main types of Terraform modules: hardened modules and implementation patterns.
 A hardened module is focused on a small set of resources that are configured to a set of non-functional requirements, while an implementation pattern is a composition of multiple resources that are commonly implemented as wired together to achieve a certain platform model.

 Without this differentiation, it seems like a judgement call as to when to add on to the module and when to create a new one.